 About the program

-Students will have an assigned advisor, either Robyn or Josh, who will help them throughout their first year.
+Students will have an assigned advisor, either Walter or Liz, who will help them throughout their first year.
 In the fall, students will receive an email from their advisor with a link to their calendar so that they can setup appointments, or they can stop by the Alpha Program office in Ellsworth Hall.
 Appointments are encouraged, as office hours will vary!

 No, Alpha students are not on probation!
 Students are regularly admitted on the condition that they participate in the Alpha Program.